Jaydatt-kher/Jaydatt-kher/README.md

 - 👋 Hi, I’m @Jaydatt-kher
 - 👀 I’m interested in learning codes with their functions which is used in that program
-- 🌱 I’m currently learning **nodejs,react,java and also
+- 🌱 I’m currently learning **nodejs,react,java and also Machine Learning field

 <!---